oleg1995petrov/devops-andersen-training/HW 2/README.md

    Enter the password of your encrypted file and wait while Ansible will execute the playbook.
 It may take a few minutes.

    !
-Note that if you use `curl` with `https` protocol you has to use `-k` argument to allow `curl` proceed and operate with self-signed SSL sertificate.
+Note that if you use `curl` with `https` protocol you have to use `-k` argument to allow `curl` proceed and operate with self-signed SSL sertificate.